Do you have a question for us?

 Another issue you may notice is your pets ability to chew their hard kibble or that they have stopped eating altogether because it hurts to chew.
 If you are unsure if your pet needs dental care, we invite you to book a FREE DENTAL EXAM at Animal Hospital of Cambridge.

 During this appointment we will address concerns with oral issues and provide you an estimate for dental care.
-For a limited time only you can save $50 off the cost of a level 1 dental and $100 off a level 2 or greater.
-Call for details 519-624-9760.

 Common Signs of Dental Disease in Pets